 This all being said, you’re probably still wondering what to write about?

+With all of those “don’ts” in mind, let’s talk about what does work.
 Your essay can be humorous, heart-wrenching, serious, light, thoughtful, thankful…You name it.
 It is who YOU are.
 You can follow prompts or write about something that you want to share.

 Things to think about as you write the essay